akshwin/Brain_Tumor_Classification_Transfer_Learning/README.md

-# 🧠 Brain Tumor Detection Web App
+# 🧠 Brain Tumor Classification Using Transfer Learning

 This is a **Streamlit-based web application** that uses a **deep learning model** to classify brain tumors from MRI scans.
 The model can detect four classes: